-On 16 August 1745, two companies from the 2nd Battalion of St Clair’s 1st Regiment of Foot (Royal Scots) were ambushed by a small party of Jacobites at Highbridge, north of Fort William.
-The newly-levied soldiers who were led by Captain John Scott and Captain James Thomson were marching to reinforce Fort William at the onset of the Jacobite rebellion.
-It was the first military engagement of the Jacobite Rising of 1745.
+On 16 August 1745, two companies from the 2nd Battalion of St Clair’s 1st Regiment of Foot (Royal Scots) marching to reinforce the garrison of Fort William were attacked by a party of Macdonalds at Highbridge north of Fort William in the first military engagement of the Jacobite Rising of 1745.

 The Royal Scots march to Fort William

 On 13 August, captains Scott and Thomson, along with their two depot companies consisting of no more than 60 men, departed from Perth and headed north to Dunkeld where they joined Wade’s military road that ran 102 miles to Inverness.
 The Dunkeld to Inverness road was the second military road built by Wade, completed between 1728 and 1730, following the completion of the 61-mile Great Glen road from Fort William to Inverness in 1727.

 They reached Pitlochry late on the 13th and spent the night there before resuming their journey the following morning.
 The second leg of the march took them through the Pass of Killiecrankie, past Blair Castle, and over the Drumochter Pass before they arrived at Dalwhinnie on the evening of the 14th.
 The next day they departed from the Inverness road and continued on Wade’s Dalwhinnie to Fort Augustus road, constructed in 1731 to connect the Inverness and Great Glen roads.